AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 The release date for [!UICONTROL Cloud Manager] release 2022.11.0 is 3 November 2022.
 The next release is planned for 29 November 2022.

+## What's New {#what-is-new}

+* When an environment associated with a pipeline has a status which does not allow the pipeline to be executed, the run action is disabled with an explanatory tooltip.

 ## Bug Fixes {#bug-fixes}

 * Feedback during the edit production pipeline was improved to catch infrequent occurrences of one or more missing environments.